 Beautiful birds abound on this island noted for it's varied bird habitat.
 Whether looking for sea gulls, terns, or sand pipers on the beach, or searching for familiar or exotic song birds, Jekyll Island has something for everyone - experienced birders and novices alike.

-As one of 18 spots along Georgia's Colonial Birding Trail, the island is noted for year-round avian activity.
+As one of 18 spots along Georgia's Colonial Coast Birding Trail, the island is noted for year-round avian activity.

 Here are some great bird observation points where you can encounter all types of birds.

-The Visitor Center Observation Deck -
+St. Andrews Observation Deck -

+This tower is located behind the visitor's center.
 Views are excellent, but to make it easier to identify birds here, bring good binoculars or a spotting scope.
 Look for cranes, herons, and egrets, rosette spoonbills, and wood storks, among others.

 There's also a display poster located here that shows different birds on it (which may make identifying birds easier for those of us who are new to the activity).

 Many birds gather and roost in the trees at the edge of the pond behind the old amphitheater.
 We've seem green herons, wood storks, cranes, egrets, and other species that we didn't know.
 Lots of colorful birds, and a good spot for photographing birds on the roost.
 Best time to catch birds in your lens is late afternoon or early evening.

 When performances used to be held in the amphitheater, it was kind of surreal to see groups of birds gliding in to roost while the actors were going through their paces.

 The southern tip of Jekyll Island is a good place to find migrating birds.
 Jekyll Island sits on the Atlantic Flyway, and is a wonderful spot to discover all types of birds, especially in the spring and fall.
 Seabirds are abundant here.